What Is It?

 In most cases of acute hepatitis B, people recover completely after the short-term infection.
 However, a small percentage of patients go on to develop chronic hepatitis B.

-In people with chronic hepatitis B, the outlook depends upon the severity of liver inflammation.
-People with mild liver damage have a good prognosis.
-But some eventually develop cirrhosis or cancer.
-People with chronic active hepatitis and cirrhosis have a poorer prognosis.
+In people with chronic hepatitis B, the outlook depends upon the severity of liver inflammation, the amount of scarring (cirrhosis) and response to antiviral treatment.
+People with mild liver damage who have no virus detected in the blood have a better prognosis.

 Learn more about Hepatitis B